openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/02-02-deploying-using-the-web-console/assignment.md

  ![Container image definition Adv](../assets/config-image-02.png)

-The final section titled **Advanced options**, which you'll see in a moment, has a checkbox that when selected will have OpenShift automatically create a `route` resource object to the application.
+The final section titled **Advanced options**, which you'll see in a moment, has a checkbox that will have OpenShift automatically create a `route` resource object to the application when selected.

 A `route` resource object publishes a URL that enables public access to the ParksMap application on the Internet.